Dalibor Dědek: Political activity

 In August 2017 Dědek announced that he would run for the STAN movement in the parliamentary elections.
-He was supposed to be the leader of the movement's candidate in the Ústí nad Labem Region but withdrew his candidacy on 24 August 2017 and remained only a supporter of this movement.
+He was supposed to be the leader of the movement's candidacy in the Ústí nad Labem Region but withdrew his candidacy on 24 August 2017 and remained only a supporter of this movement.

 During the 2022 Russian invasion of Ukraine, Dědek ceased all Jablotron sales to Russia and Belarus.
 Moreover, he blocked all data services to existing Jablotron users in those countries, advising via uncensorable push notification: "We understand your outrage that Jablotron has blocked services to users in Russia.
 Please note that what is happening in Ukraine is not a peace mission.
 It is a brutal aggressive war in which the innocent are dying.
 Ukrainians, their wives and their children are dying, but Russian soldiers are also dying—your brothers and sons.
 However, we consider the violation to be right in a situation where it is intended to help end the aggression of war and kill people."

 In May 2022 Dědek launched Gift for Putin (Darek pro Putina), a Czech campaign to raise funds by novel means for the military defence of Ukraine.
 In December 2022 Gift for Putin temporarily replaced Prague's controversial monument to Soviet Marshal Ivan Konev with a statue of Russian President Vladimir Putin depicted as a goblin switching off a gas valve, with a goal of later auctioning the work (titled "The Ahriman Demon", by artist/blacksmith Dušan Dostál) and donating proceeds to the purchase of weapons for Ukraine.